-In Year 3 the students will be investigating invention and design.
-They will be involved in a range of activities looking at the questions:
+The students will be undertaking an earth science based unit to investigate living things and the changing nature of the earth’s environment.
+They will be involved in a range of activities looking at the questions

-Each of these units has been planned incorporating the inquiry approach to learning.
-Children are encouraged to set questions, gather information and resources and develop understandings about the world and society in which they live
+Our unit has been planned incorporating any inquiry approach to learning.
+Children are encouraged to set questions, gather information and resources and develop understandings about the world.

 Spelling and Grammar